Archanakokate/311_NYC_Customer-Request-Analysis/README.md

 ### 311_NYC_Customer-Request-Analysis:
+Course End Project - Applied Data Science with Python from Purdue University with Simplilearn

 Performing Service request data analysis of New York City - 311 calls focusing on the Data Wrangling techniques to understand the pattern in the data and also Visualizing the major complaint types.